RAMoEA-QA: Hierarchical Specialization for Robust Respiratory Audio Question Answering: Experimental Setup

 \paragraph{Question formats} We formulate respiratory assessment as \textbf{question-conditioned prediction} from audio.
 Each sample consists of a recording $x$ and a natural-language question $q$, and the model produces an answer $\hat{y}$ appropriate to the query.
-We evaluate three question formats: \begin{itemize} \item \textbf{Open-ended (OE).} The model generates a free-form textual answer.
+We evaluate three question formats, following~\citep{Bertolino_Zang_Xia_Talia_Mascolo_2026}: \begin{itemize} \item \textbf{Open-ended (OE).} The model generates a free-form textual answer.
 This format is used for descriptive responses (e.g., likely condition, short clinically grounded summary) and for natural-language reporting of numeric targets. \item \textbf{Single-verify (SV).} The model answers a yes/no verification question (e.g., 'Does the patient suffer from asthma?').
-We treat this as binary decision making with standardized outputs (Yes/No) for evaluation. \item \textbf{Multiple-choice (MC)} Unlike open-ended QA, multiple-choice questions explicitly enumerate the candidate labels/options in the prompt.
-This is a form of prompt engineering that constrains generation to a closed set and makes the task a \emph{selection} problem rather than free-form answering. \end{itemize} For discriminative tasks, when a dataset provides multiple \emph{question formats} for the same recording (e.g., open-ended, single-verify, and/or multiple-choice), we treat each \emph{(audio, question)} pair as a separate example and include all available formats.
-For regression tasks, we only present question in the open-ended format since it is the most suitable.
+We treat this as binary decision-making with standardized outputs (Yes/No) for evaluation. \item \textbf{Multiple-choice (MC).} Unlike open-ended QA, multiple-choice questions explicitly enumerate the candidate labels or options in the prompt, constraining generation to a closed set and making the task a \emph{selection} problem rather than free-form answering. \end{itemize} For discriminative tasks, when a dataset provides multiple \emph{question formats} for the same recording (e.g., open-ended, single-verify, and/or multiple-choice), we treat each \emph{(audio, question)} pair as a separate example and include all available formats.
+For regression tasks, we only present questions in the open-ended format, since it is the most suitable.
+This formulation lets us study not only whether a model predicts the correct target, but also how its behaviour changes across answer formats and task types.